GarethTacos/shitdencalc/README.md

 # shitdencalc
-magic sauce calculator with bgm, json update mechanism and upcoming TUI/GUI (possibly in Rust) currently testing json update mechanism, will push in 1.1.1 (first patch! yay)
+magic sauce calculator with bgm, json update mechanism and upcoming TUI/GUI (possibly in Rust)\
+currently testing json update mechanism, will push in 1.1.1 (first patch! yay)

 > [!NOTE]
-> changed the structure to linux64 for linux releases and msvc for windows releases.\
+> changed the structure to linux64 for linux releases and wasm for web releases.\
+> windows cross compilation isn't working out for me hehe...\
 > also there is now noaudio builds and vanilla builds.\
 > however i need to rework the structure to be more modular.